jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 - acts on any `/eth_msgs/$msg_hash` where `seen` is going from `false` to `true` (e.g. appropriately minting wrapped Ethereum assets)

-This state update transaction will not be recorded onchain but will be deterministically derived from the vote extensions transaction .
+This state update transaction will not be recorded on chain but will be deterministically derived from the vote extensions transaction.
 All ledger nodes will derive and apply this transaction to their own local blockchain state, whenever they receive a block with a vote extensions transaction.
 No signature is required.